yob/yob.github.com/_posts/2016-02-14-slug-considerations.markdown

 humans.

-The third option is tempting for maximum readability and hiding of implementation details, but proceed with caution!
+The third option is tempting for maximum readability and hiding of implementation details, but I've found it difficult to work with over the long term.
 Slugs of this form are usually based on a natural attribute of the entity (user name, product name, etc) and then stored in the database for lookup.
 If the natural attribute changes (people can change their name, companies rebrand) should the slug remain unchanged to keep URLs and google rankings unmodified, or should the slug change and a redirect be put in place?
 Neither option is ideal.

 In my experience, option three is best kept for situations where the natural attribute is highly unlikely to change, possibly entities like tags, currencys and classifications.
+Options one or two will keep your site flexible to changing requirements and messy real-world data.

 ## ASCII?